-2ZP45-9-X-51 was originally designed to be a killer as part of a US Army project to build robot soldiers.
+2ZP45-9-X-51 was originally developed as part of a US Army project to build robot soldiers.
 While all of the other robots in the series went insane after gaining sentience, X-51, who has been called "the robot with a soul", kept his sanity.
-This was due to the fact that he was raised as the human son of his creator, Dr. Abel Stack, who later died in an attempt to protect his "son" from a bomb implant meant to destroy X-51.
+This was due to the fact that he was raised as the human son of his creator, Dr. Abel Stack, who later died in an attempt to protect his "son" from a self-destruct contingency.

 Although, he originally acted out of self-preservation as a fugitive, a run-in with a woman and her nephew on the side of the road and a connection he made to The Monolith inspired him that he could be a force for good.

 The character was created by Jack Kirby and first appeared in 2001: A Space Odyssey #8, although he was known as Mister Machine until Machine Man #1.
 The name change was due to licensing issues with a toy also named Mister Machine.
 He also existed outside of Marvel canon, with Marvel Comics being published in the universe 2001: A Space Odyssey series took place.
 One character even described Stack as being just like a Marvel superhero.

 Mid-way into his title, the writing and art chores fell to Tom De Falco and veteran artist (and Spider-Man co-creator) Steve Ditko and later Barry Windsor-Smith.

 X-51 spent the most part of his first years pursued by the government; most notably Miles Brickman, a senator who wished to use Machine Man to further his political career, and Colonel Kragg, who had lost his eye and several men to earlier models.
 Along the way, X-51 made friends with the likes of psychiatrist Peter Spaulding and mechanic Gears Garvin.
 Wanting to understand humans more, he took a job working at an insurance company where he developed a predictable unrequited love with his co-worker, Pam Quinn.